Bal Narsingh Kunwar

-Bal Narsingh Kunwar or Balanarsingh Kanwar (बालनरसिंह कुँवर; 2 February 1783 - 24 December 1841) posthumously referred as Bal Narsingh Kunwar Rana was a Kaji, military officer and governor in the Kingdom of Nepal.
+Bal Narsingh Kunwar or Balanarsingh Kanwar (बालनरसिंह कुँवर; 2 February 1783 - 24 December 1841) posthumously referred to as Bal Narsingh Kunwar Rana was a Kaji, military officer and governor in the Kingdom of Nepal.

 He was born to Kaji Ranajit Kunwar of the Chhetri Kunwar family of Gorkha.
 He was the father of Jung Bahadur Rana, founder of the Rana dynasty.
-Bal Narsingh married Ganesh Kumari, daughter of Thapa Kaji Nain Singh Thapa and was related to Pandes through his mother-in-law Rana Kumari Pande, daughter of Mulkaji Ranajit Pande.
+Bal Narsingh married Ganesh Kumari, daughter of Thapa Kaji Nain Singh Thapa and was related to the Pandes through his mother-in-law Rana Kumari Pande, daughter of Mulkaji Ranajit Pande.
 He became a Kaji (minister of state) after he killed Sher Bahadur Shah, the assassin of King Rana Bahadur Shah.
 He served as governor of Dhankuta, Dadeldhura and Jumla.

 Early life

 He was born on 2 February 1783 to Governor of Jumla, Kaji Ranajit Kunwar, the only son of Sardar Ram Krishna Kunwar, a prominent general of King Prithvi Narayan Shah.
 He was second cousin to Captain Balbhadra Kunwar.
 He travelled to Banaras with his ally Bhimsen Thapa, Dalbhanjan Pande, Ranganath Poudyal, Chautariya Balbhadra Shah, when King Rana Bahadur Shah as Swami Maharaja set out to leave the country.